 The Edmonds family is grateful to the Nation of Israel and Yad Vashem for their treasured friendship.
 Chris says, “Being named Among the Righteous is a fitting tribute to Dad.
 Our family is humbled that he joins a small minority of ordinary people who mustered extraordinary courage to uphold the goodness and dignity of humanity.

-In a defining moment, when evil demanded Dad’s faith in God and love for others, he refused to join the masses and bowed to no one choosing to do what’s right for God and humanity, regardless of the risk, regardless of the consequences.
+In a defining moment, when evil demanded Dad’s faith in God and love for others, he refused to join the masses and bowed to no one.
+He chose to do what’s right for God and humanity, regardless of the risk, regardless of the consequences.

 If you asked dad why he did it he’d say, “What’s all the fuss?
 I opposed my enemy, I protected my men, I honored my God, I was just doing my job.”

 At the Righteous Ceremony President Obama said, “Your father may have said he was just doing his job, but what he did went beyond the call of duty.
 Faced with a choice of giving up his fellow soldiers or saving his own life, Roddie looked evil the eye and dared a Nazi to shoot.
 His moral compass never wavered.
 He was true to his faith.
 I cannot imagine a greater expression of Christianity than to say; I too, am a Jew.”